NikhilBagwe/Learn-CSharp-Dotnet/MVC/Notes/05 - Middlewares.md

 - Middlewares are simple functions/methods having some logic which needs to be executed when client sents a request to Server.
 - Eg: User requests a page which requires Authorization.
 Middleware is used to handle it.
-- Your request will go through Middleware while going from Client to Server and when Server responds
+- Your request will go through Middleware while going from Client to Server and when Server responds with response, the response will also go back through middlewares to client side.
 - HTTP Request Pipeline - The request sent from Client side goes through HTTP Request Pipeline to Web App server.
 - Middlewares are present in the pipeline.
 - Then the response sent by the server again goes through the pipeline(middleware) and reaches Client side.